Security Demo (Claude Desktop)

-Run the complete BattleChain security demo without writing a line of code.
-The MCP server wires directly into Claude Desktop — Claude deploys the contracts, creates the safe harbor agreement, and guides you through the exploit step by step.
+Run the complete BattleChain security demo from the Claude Desktop chat app — without writing a line of code.
+The BattleChain MCP server wires into Claude Desktop: Claude deploys the contracts, creates the safe harbor agreement, and guides you through the exploit step by step.
 MetaMask handles all transaction signing.

 What You'll Need